neelsmith/greeklang/morphology/index.md

 ## Release information

-Initial 1.0 release expected in May, 2016.
+Initial 1.0 release planned for June, 2016, together with an example application in a virtual environment to be published as part of the Center for Hellenic Studies' *Research Bulletin*.

 - requires:
     - java version >= 7